brandonb927/amateur-radio-discord-bot/README.md

 1. Copy `example.env` to `.env`.
 If you're running the docker container, define the same environment variables in your runtime environment as those found in `example.env`.
 1. Run `npm run start`

+    NOTE: The first time you run this you will need to generate the invitation link for the bot to join your server.
+Run the above command with the prefix: `FIRST_TIME_INVITE=1 npm run start`

 ## Available commands

 Run `?help` to print out information on how to use the bot.

 ## Contributing

-1. Run `npm run start:dev` to have the bot code refresh when changes are made
+Follow the installation steps above but run `npm run start:dev` to have the bot code refresh when changes are made.

 Build the docker image with: `docker build -t amateur-radio-discord-bot .` and run it with `docker run --env-file .env amateur-radio-discord-bot`